-If you think that the department has not handled your information properly, you may be able to make a privacy complaint.
-Your complaint must:
+If you think that the department has not handled your information properly, you can make a privacy complaint.
+Complaints must:

-- be in writing on our Privacy complaint form

-- · give details of your complaint, and

-- be made within 12 months.
+- be in writing (you can use our Privacy complaint form) - include an address - give details of your complaint, and - be made within 12 months after your become aware of the subject of the complaint.

-There is information about how to make a privacy complaint on the department's privacy page.
+There is information about how to make a privacy complaint on our privacy page.